Article I –Name

 Section 1: President

-The President shall preside at all general meetings of OSURA and of the Executive Board, appoint the chairpersons of all committees with the approval of the Board, serve as an ex officio member of all committees and perform duties as usually pertain to the office.
+The President shall preside at all general meetings of OSURA and of the Board, appoint the chairpersons of all committees with the approval of the Board, serve as an ex officio member of all committees, with the exception of the Nominating Committee, and perform duties as usually pertain to the office.

 Section 2: Vice President